Personal Accident Insurance: Scottish Rugby’s Regulation

 Clubs should use the online injury reporting tool provided on the Scottish Rugby website.
 In relation to potentially very serious injuries clubs are asked to contact their representative on the Scottish Rugby Council immediately.

-Who pays for the Compulsory Cover?
+Who pays for the compulsory part of the Club Scheme?

 Scottish Rugby pays for the entire cost of the compulsory Catastrophic Injury cover.